near-ndc/voting-v2/snapshotter/README.md

 # Snapshotter

-This scripts are used to create a snapshot for the NDC voting v2.
+These scripts are used to create a snapshot for the NDC voting v2.

 ## Prerequisites

 This application uses near big query dataset to get the activity data.
-Given the fact that we use snapshot for the particular block in the past, we decided to download the data to the local postgres to make development cheaper.
+Given that we have used snapshots for a particular block in the past, we decided to download the data to the local Postgres to make development cheaper.

 Required tables: